Promoting Healthy Sleep Patterns in Children

 So What can we do about improving sleep patterns in children?

-Have a ‘before-bed’ routine: Things that our children do in the afternoons can also impact on their sleep.
+- Have a ‘before-bed routine: Things that our children do in the afternoons can also impact their sleep.
 Avoid caffeine in the afternoons (beware that many soft drinks and chocolates contain caffeine) and time dinner so children are not going to bed with full tummies but are also not going to bed hungry.
-Research is also suggesting that the exposure to bright blue light from computers, devices and phones can reduce the levels and delay the onset of melatonin, a sleep-promoting hormone, so plenty of time between computer/device use and bed is important.
+Research is also suggesting that exposure to bright blue light from computers, devices and phones can reduce the levels and delay the onset of melatonin, a sleep-promoting hormone, so plenty of time between computer/device use and the bed is important.